amir-abdi/keras_to_tensorflow/README.md

 # Keras to TensorFlow
 The `keras_to_tensorflow.py` is a tool that converts a trained keras model into a ready-for-inference TensorFlow model.

-The tool freezes the nodes (converts all TF variables to TF constants), and saves the inference graph and weights into a binary protobuf (.pb) file.
+In the default behaviour, this tool **freezes** the nodes (converts all TF variables to TF constants), and saves the inference graph and weights into a binary protobuf (.pb) file.
 During freezing, TensorFlow also applies node pruning which removes nodes with no contribution to the output tensor.

 This tool supports multiple output networks and enables the user to rename the output tensors via the `--output_nodes_prefix` flag.

+If the `--output_meta_ckpt` flag is set, the checkpoint and metagraph files for TensorFlow will also be exported which can later be used in the `tf.train.Saver` class to continue training.

 ## How to use